 Anyway, I’ve struggled against this cruel fate, but it is too powerful for me.
 Yeti it is.

-Yuri is a Greek gentleman currently staying at the Clutterbuck Arms.
+Yuri is a gentleman from the Continent–he is never very specific about where.
+He is currently staying at the Clutterbuck Arms.
 His face is that of a man who has suffered much, and his hands shake.
 Sometimes he has bouts of obvious physical agony, and must retire to his room at once.
 He resists all attempts to get him to talk about himself, though he is quietly friendly otherwise, in a remote and rather impersonal way.
 His business, he explains, is with Sir Adam, of Clutterbuck Court.

 Years ago, Yuri was on an expedition in the Himalayas.
 He was an expert climber in those days, and was high up on a mountain with his fellow mountaineers when an avalanche came down upon them and buried them in many feet of snow and rocks.